Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Proofs

 If we are given Assumption~\ref{ass:order_metric}, we immediately obtain the following from the fact that the marginal densities of a Gaussian have exactly one local mimimum: \begin{observation} If Assumption~\ref{ass:order_metric} holds, then there is, in every dimension, at most one separation which is a local minimum. \end{observation}

-We prove Theorem~\ref{thm:gausstangles} by showing that, for the smallest possible order for which we find a local minimum, this local minimum is oriented differently by $\mu$ and $\nu$ and, on the other hand that the order is small enough such that the orientations induced by $\mu$ and $\nu$ cannot contain a triple of bipartitions with too small intersection.
+We prove Theorem~\ref{thm:gausstangles} by showing that, for the smallest possible order for which we find a local minimum, this local minimum is oriented differently by $\mu$ and $\nu$.
+We show further, that this order is small enough such that the orientations induced by $\mu$ and $\nu$ cannot contain a triple of bipartitions with too small intersection.

 \begin{lemma} If $\tau,\tau'$ are distinct tangles, then there is a local minimum which is oriented differently by $\tau$ and $\tau'$ \end{lemma} \begin{proof} Let $\{A_{j,i},A_{j,i}^\complement\}$ be a cut of minimal possible cost distinguishing $\tau$ and $\tau'$, say $A_{j,i} \in \tau$ and $A_{j,i}^\complement \in \tau'$.
 If $\{A_{j,i},A_{j,i}^\complement\}$ is not a local minimum, say because $\{A_{j,i-1},A_{j,i-1}^\complement\}$ has lower cost (the other case is analogous), then both $\tau$ and $\tau'$ would need to orient $\{A_{j,i-1},A_{j,i-1}^\complement\}$ similarly, and thus, since one of the two contains $A_{j,i}^\complement$, they would both need to contain $A_{j,i-1}^\complement$ by our consistency condition.
 However, since $\abs{A_{j,i}\cap A_{j,i-1}^\complement} < a$ this contradicts the consistency of the tangle $\tau$. \end{proof}